Blended Learning "The Future of Education"

 Blended Learning Model at the Saudi Electronic University:

 The Saudi Electronic University aims at providing high quality educational services in a learner-centered environment.
-The University has adopted a flexible model of blended learning that meets the needs of learners in the knowledge age through a technological environment that utilizes ICTs, supports self and collaborative learning, and decreases the learner's isolation of the distance learning environment by combining direct education (face-to-face) both simultaneous and asynchronous, in an integrated model that combines its respective advantages.
+The University has adopted a flexible model of blended learning that meets the needs of learners in the age of knowledge through a technological environment that utilizes ICTs, supports self and collaborative learning, and reduces learner's isolation in distance learning environment by combining direct education (face-to-face) both simultaneous and asynchronous, in an integrated model that combines its respective advantages.

-The blended learning model at the Saudi Electronic University achieves the ideal balance between face-to-face and e-learning activities to provide students with a diverse and integrated learning experience that includes direct lectures, simultaneous virtual lectures, and concurrent / asynchronous electronic activities through (Blackboard).
+The blended learning model at the Saudi Electronic University achieves the ideal balance between face-to-face and e-learning activities to provide students with a diverse and integrated learning experience that includes direct lectures, simultaneous virtual lectures, and synchronous/ asynchronous electronic activities on (Blackboard).

 1. Supplemented Face-to-Face Model

 This model is the closest to the traditional model and is based on the principle that direct education is the primary method, where the bulk of the course is delivered through face-to-face lectures while electronic elements are used in the classroom or remotely when needed to support students in order to complete certain tasks.